danobi/dxuuu.xyz/src/aot-bpftrace.md

 * Can create a ConstantData abstraction that holds data that is only known at runtime but progs need to access too (`elapsed` builtin, positional params) and is backed by multiple maps (for different data types)
+* Will need to relocate pseudo-map-FDs at runtime to FDs of created maps (see BPF_PSEUDO_MAP_FD in libbpf)

 ## Future goals